 This is the second factor in retaining customers and the first hurdle for customers who are receiving less than excellent service.
 Pain tolerance gives your company an opportunity to remedy the situation and rescue the business before the customer defects.

 3. Competitive Choices: Change occurs when you have access to something better or more appealing than the current situation.

 This is the third factor in customer retention and the second hurdle for customers who are receiving less than excellent service.
 Because, customers who see no better options, despite experiencing poor service and a high degree of pain, will not switch.

-But customers who believe competitors are at least as good/better than you, may switch despite from your company’s excellent service.
+But customers who believe competitors are at least as good/better than you, may switch despite your company’s excellent service.

 Building stronger relationships

 We measure these three factors in Voice Of the Customer programs.
 We identify individual customer contacts who are:

 - strongly bound to your company